 DataOps has become an important methodology for a modern data analytics organization.
 As is the case with Agile and DevOps in traditional software development, DataOps helps recognize value sooner and achieve business goals in a more reliable way.
 To be successful with DataOps, companies need to learn new skills, adjust their culture, collaboration, processes, and extend their data lakes with a set of new technical capabilities and tools.

 At Grid Dynamics, we’ve helped Fortune-1000 companies adopt a DataOps culture, onboard required processes, acquire the necessary skills, and implement the needed technical capabilities.
-To help our clients get to insights faster, we’ve created accelerators for all necessary capabilities including data orchestration, data monitoring, data quality, anomaly detection, and continuous delivery.
+To help our clients get to insights faster, we’ve created starter kits for all necessary capabilities including data orchestration, data monitoring, data quality, anomaly detection, and continuous delivery.
 To learn more about the case studies on implementing these capabilities at the enterprise scale, read our whitepaper.
-To try our accelerators, see the demos, and discuss how to onboard them, please feel free to reach out to us.
+To try our starter kits, see the demos, and discuss how to onboard them, please feel free to reach out to us.